Luke Ingham (© Chris Hardy)

 Mount Gambier, South Australia

-From Mount Gambier, South Australia, Luke Ingham trained at the Australian Ballet School and performed with The Australian Ballet from 2004–10.
+From Mount Gambier, South Australia, Luke Ingham trained at The Australian Ballet School and performed with The Australian Ballet from 2004–2010.
 In 2008 he was promoted to soloist.
-Ingham danced with Houston Ballet for the 2011–12 season and joined San Francisco Ballet as a soloist in 2012.
+Ingham danced with Houston Ballet for the 2011–2012 season and joined San Francisco Ballet as a soloist in 2012.
+He was promoted to principal dancer in 2014.

-Before joining the Company, Ingham’s career highlights included the role of Franz in Van Praagh’s Coppélia, Lescaut in McMillan’s Manon, the Prince in Stevenson’s The Nutcracker, and Robbins’ Afternoon of a Faun.
-He has performed works by a wide range of choreographers, including Nacho Duato, Jiri Kylian, Wayne McGregor, Alexei Ratmansky, Stanton Welch, and Christopher Wheeldon.
+Elsewhere, Ingham’s career highlights included Van Praagh’s Coppélia (Franz), MacMillan’s Manon (Lescaut), Stevenson’s The Nutcracker (Prince), and Robbins’ Afternoon of a Faun.
+He has performed works by a wide range of choreographers, including Nacho Duato, Michel Fokine, Jirí Kylián, Serge Lifar, Wayne McGregor, and Stanton Welch.

-As a guest artist, Ingham performed with Morphoses/The Wheeldon Company for the 2010 winter season in San Francisco, Santa Barbara, and at Stanford University, California, and in Ottawa, Canada.
+Ingham danced the role of Tybalt in the 2015 film of Tomasson’s Romeo & Juliet as part of the inaugural season of Lincoln Center at the Movies: Great American Dance.
+As a guest artist, he performed with Morphoses/The Wheeldon Company for the 2010 winter season in San Francisco, Santa Barbara, and at Stanford University, California, and in Ottawa, Canada.